W3rni0/NahamCon_CTF_2020/readme.md

 ```

-but if we open the file in Notepad++ and turn on the option the show special symbol we can now see that something is off with the file:
+but if we open the file in Notepad++ and turn on the option the show special symbols we can now see that something is off with the file:

 ![](assets//images//snowman_1.png)